maximilianfeldthusen/maximilianfeldthusen.github.io/_posts/2023-06-12-finding a stack buffer overflow.md

 author: torbenfeldthusen
 description: Reverse Engineering
 ---

----
-title: "finding a stack buffer overflow"
+Finding a stack buffer overflow
-layout: post
-date: 2023-06-12 22:44
-headerImage: false
-tag:
-- buffer overflow
-- cpp
-- reverse engineering
-star: true
-category: blog
-author: torbenfeldthusen
-description: Reverse Engineering
----

 One of the danger of C-style arrays is that their length is not attached to the pointer that points to their beginning.
 This means that there are lots of unsafe library functions that might write beyond the allocated space.